kpearson/vimfiles/README.md

 this is already taken care of.

 The vimrc file is split up across multiple files in two directories, `rcfiles` and `rcplugins`.
-The file are organized by topic and contain specific binding and setting.
-See the vim directory [README](/vim/README.md).
+The file are organized by topic and contain plugin specific bindings and settings.
+This way it is easy to know what bindings and settings are related to a given plugin.

-## Get Vundle up and running.
+Caveat: This vim setup (lightline plugin) expects the "PowerlineSymbols-Powerline" font to be available.
+Download [PowerlineSymbols] and install into OSX Font Book.

+## [Vundle]

 Run: